Advertiser Disclosure

 Aeroplan® Credit Card

-Until December 31, 2025, Aeroplan card holders can also redeem their points at 1.25 cents apiece to cover their annual fee (within 90 days of the billing date) in addition to travel purchases made on their statement credit.
+Until December 31, 2025, Aeroplan card holders can redeem their points at 1.25 cents apiece to cover their annual fee (within 90 days of the billing date) in addition to travel purchases made on their statement credit.

 Final Thoughts